Early Middle Japanese: Verbs

 Early Middle Japanese verb inflection was agglutinative.
 Most verbs were conjugated in 6 forms and could be combined with auxiliary verbs to express tense, aspect, mood, voice, and polarity.
 Several of the auxiliary verbs could be combined in a string, and each component determined the choice of form of the preceding component.

 In Japanese there are many different yougens with the same pronunciation, or the same yougen has various meanings.
-To distinguish, modern transliteration uses Kanji to highlight these difference.
-For example, the Upper bigrade verbs「る」means "get used to", but its also means "become familiar" which is represented by「る」.
+To distinguish, modern transliteration uses Kanji to highlight these differences.
+For example, the lower bigrade verbs「る」means "get used to", but its also means "become familiar" which is represented by「る」.
 Meanwhile, the quadrigrade verb「る」has the same pronunciation with 「る」but it actually means "become".

 Conjugation

 Early Middle Japanese inherited all eight verbal conjugations class from Old Japanese and added new one: Lower Monograde, but there's only 「る」("kick by foot") classified as Lower Monograde in Early Middle Japanese.

 Early Middle Japanese Verbs were divided into 5 class of regular conjugations:

 Quadrigrade (四段, yodan), Upper monograde (上一段, kami ichidan), Lower monograde (下一段, shimo ichidan), Upper bigrade (上二段, kami nidan), Lower bigrade (下二段, shimo nidan).

 There were also 4 "irregular" (変格) conjugations:

 K-irregular (カ変, kahen), S-irregular (サ変, sahen), N-irregular (ナ変, nahen), R-irregular (ラ変, rahen).